FAQs (Frequently Asked Questions)

 At UB, we know that keeping track of university deadlines, administrative offices, and course schedules can be frustrating.
 That's why we created MyUB, a one-stop online destination for all things UB.
 Best of all, we cut down on clutter by custom-tailoring much of the information to fit your needs.
 Stay in the loop—if it's important to your UB life, it's at MyUB.

-What is the cost of the one credit hour course?
+What is the cost of a 3 credit hour course?

 Students registering for courses on a part-time status will be billed by the credit hour.
-Please view the CCPE Tuition and Costs page for details and helpful links.
+Using the navigation bar on the right, please view the Tuition and Costs page for details and helpful links.

 Am I financially liable for courses I drop or resign?